oxidecomputer/falcon/examples/helios-dev/README.md

 3. Get serial console access to nodes in the topology through the topology program.

+Falcon is only known to work on helios.
+It might work on omnios ymmv.

 # If you've not installed

 From the top dir in the falcon repo.